Be the first to know

 With polished equipment and higher finishes, this is less of a factor.
 However, even with the higher finishes, we must be aware that regular use will dull down the finish, causing the ball to lose motion down lane over time.

 Understanding and adjusting your ball's finish is crucial to maintaining consistent bowling ball reaction.
-This is also an aspect of your game that you, as the bowler, can control and manipulate to match up with what the lanes are giving you.
+As the bowler, you can control and adjust your game to match the conditions of the lanes.

 It is a good idea for any competitive bowlers to always have an array of sanding pads in their bags.
 Most pro shops or online bowling stores will carry sanding pads along with other bowling supplies.
 Keep those sanding pads handy and remember, in this game, how you finish is everything.